georgegil3902/IconRadar/README.md

 - Responsive GUI using ImGui.
 - Cross-platform support (Windows, macOS, Linux).

+> Note : The software as of now is only capable of opening one csv files kept in its assets folder with a particular name.
+The feature to open any csv files from a relative location that comprises of radar data is under progress

 ## Requirements

 Before setting up the project, ensure you have the following installed on your system: